alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

-uncertainties in the analysis done by Camila and Martin, which I have carried out using Bayesian inference to quantify uncertainty and determine when we might have reasonably called each state for the eventual winner based on the data as it undergoes regular updates.
+uncertainties in the analysis done by Camila and Martin, which I have carried out using Bayesian inference to quantify uncertainty and determine when we might have reasonably called each state for the eventual winner based on the data as it underwent regular updates.

 ## Data